DS4PS/cpp-527-spr-2020/schedule.md

 Since you are sharing your code-through with your classmates on Yellowdig, it will serve as your discussion topic this week.

-Create a new GitHub repository and upload your code-through to generate an active URL for your tutorial that you can share with classmates.
+Add your codethrough files (the HTML specifically) to your new website on GitHub repository and generate an active URL for your tutorial so that you can share with classmates.
+Note that you cannot host Shiny apps or other dynamic apps on GitHub - they must be static HTML pages.

 <a class="uk-button uk-button-default" href="https://ds4ps.org/cpp-527-spr-2020/LABS/code-through-assignment.html">Code-Through Instructions</a>